viitoradmin/php-ansible-setup/README.md

+# Ansible Playbook for PHP-Based Website Environment Setup
+With the help of this Ansible playbook, a PHP-based website environment can be quickly set up on a fresh Linux server.
+This playbook automates the deployment process and installation processes by utilising the strength and adaptability of Ansible, assuring consistency and minimising manual setup efforts.

+Note: Make sure to have SSH access to the target server(s) with the appropriate credentials for Ansible to connect and execute commands remotely.

+By leveraging the power of Ansible, you can easily replicate and scale your PHP-based website environment across multiple servers with minimal effort.
+Enjoy the simplicity and efficiency provided by this playbook, ensuring a consistent and reliable setup for your web applications.

 # Ansible Playbooks for Server Configuration
 This repository contains a collection of Ansible playbooks and configuration files to automate the setup and configuration of a server.
 Below is a brief description of each file and its purpose.